-Today I am creating watercolor backgrounds for my cards and I have 7 techniques for you to try!
+Today I am creating watercolor backgrounds for my cards and I have 7 techniques in this Tombow brush pen tutorial for you to try!
 The video below shows each background in the making.
 Enjoy!

 Today is World Cardmaking Day and to celebrate that, I started making cards- and made a total of 7!!
-I created unique watercolor backgrounds for each one of the cards using Tombow Dual Brush pens and thoroughly enjoyed this experiment with color.
+I created unique watercolor backgrounds for each one of the cards in this Tombow Brush pen tutorial and thoroughly enjoyed this experiment with color.
 I also have a giveaway at the end of this post- stay tuned for it!

-I am using Tombow dual brush pens and just 3 colors for todays entire video.
+All you need are your favorite Tombow dual brush pens in just 3 colors for todays entire video.
 I have Strathmore watercolor paper that is 140b in weight, cut into 4.5 by 6 inch rectangles.
 You will need a paint brush or aqua brush, some water, and a few paper towels.
 I also pulled out a ton of other cardmaking supplies that I will leave a detailed link to everything used at the bottom of this post for you to easily find 🙂

 Tombow dual brush pens are water based and hence the color pigment we apply reacts with the water to create a watercolor look.
 This quality in itself opens up so many techniques!
 And I absolutely LOVE the 96 bright color options these pens come in.
 But you guys already know that, right? 😉

 I’ve heard about adding salt to your watercolor a few times, but this was the first time I tried it and man you can see the results almost instantly.
 The salt creates this unique pattern and the colors pool around it but there is nothing beneath the salt areas.
 This one dried the best and I LOVE this one.